alinnman/celestial-navigation/APPDOC.md

 DRP (Dead-Reckoning Position) is a rough estimation of your current position.
 <br>For a **2-star-fix** sight reduction it is used to select the correct
 intersection point.
-(A successful 2-star-fix sight reduction will produce two intersections, and these can be located far away from each other)
+A successful 2-star-fix sight reduction will produce two intersections, and these can be located far away from each other.
+The DRP selects the closest intersection.
 <br>For a **3-star-fix** sight reduction the DRP serves as a way to shorten the
-execution time of finding an accurate result
+execution time of finding an accurate result.
-(and in rare cases to eliminate false intersections).
-This effect is however small, but you are advised to use DRP values anyway.
-Normally you have at least a rough estimation of your actual position.
+Normally you should have at least a rough estimation of your actual position.
+Sometimes a grossly incorrect DRP (1000s km off) may result in a failed sight reduction, due to a conflicting false intersection (which can be located very far away).

 At the top you see fields marked **DRP Latitude** and **DRP Longitude**.
 Enter the latitude and longitude for your DRP in these fields.